albertexye/CodeConverter/README.md

 - Smooth loading indicators with NProgress
 - Light and Dark Themes

+## Install Binary

+- Choose the latest release and download the corresponding binary.

-## Prerequisites
+## Prerequisites for Building

 Before you begin, ensure you have met the following requirements:

 - Node.js (latest LTS version recommended)
 - Rust (for Tauri)
 - A Gemini API key from Google

-## Install Binary

-- Choose the latest release and download the corresponding binary.

 ## Install from Source